snimmagadda1/s11a.com/content/02-15-2025/index.md

 ## Recapping the Oauth2 setup

 I'll skip the majority of the Express setup & configuration & focus on setting up the testing approach.
 For reference, the full application and quick start can be found [here](https://github.com/snimmagadda1/express-passport-github-oauth2-functional-testing).
 The project delegates sign in via Github OAuth 2.0, specifically using session-based authentication with cookies.
-Notably, the app's strategy from `passport-github2` is defined straight from documentation as:
+Notably, the app's strategy from `passport-github2` defined straight from the docs:

 ```typescript
 import passport from "passport";